satish9618/Breast_Cancer_Prediction/README.md

 | **Accuracy** |                  |                     | **0.92**         |
 | Macro Avg.   | 0.94             | 0.90                | 0.92 (avg)       |
 | Weighted Avg.| 0.93             | 0.92                | 0.92 (avg)       |

 ---

-## How to Run 🏃‍♂️
-1. Clone the repo
-2. Install required packages (e.g., scikit-learn, pandas, mlflow)
-3. Run the main training script to preprocess data, train, and evaluate the model.
-4. Use MLflow UI to explore experiment results.

----

-## Future Work 🔮
-- Experiment with other classifiers and ensemble methods
-- Fine-tune hyperparameters with grid search
-- Deploy the model using a web framework for real-time predictions

----